ibm-cloud-docs/storage-scale/getting-started.md

 {: #enable-parallel}
 {: step}

-As per parallel vNIC support for each node of compute and storage cluster, a secondary vNIC comes up based on the bandwidth of a profile.
-According to the parallel vNIC functionality, if a VSI profile has a Bandwidth Cap (Gbps) of 64 Gbps or more, then a secondary network interface will be activated.
+As per parallel vNIC support for each node of the compute and storage cluster, a secondary vNIC comes up based on the bandwidth of a profile.
+According to the parallel vNIC functionality, if a VSI profile has a Bandwidth Cap (Gbps) of 64 Gbps or more, then a secondary network interface is activated.

 If CES is enabled, parallel vNIC functionality cannot be used.
 {: note}